Water temperature in Ulsan

 57.1°FAverage:

-As of now, in Ulsan, the water temperature is 56.7°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 3.9°F lower than the average recorded on this particular day in recent years.
+As of now, in Ulsan, the water temperature is 74.2°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.0°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 61.8°F on 2021, while the historical minimum was 59.3°F on 2018.
+Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
+The maximum temperature recorded for this date was 76.4°F on 2022, while the historical minimum was 70.8°F on 2015.

 Daily water temperature in Ulsan